yijingch/afistforair.github.io/_posts/we-dont-know/2021-07-07-we-dont-know.md

 Mom just went into shock in front of me, before which
 I was urging her out.
 I need to be alone I said.
-She leaned against the wall, slowly
+She rubbed against the wall, slowly
 made her way to the door,  slowly
 leaned backward, and slowly
 collapsed on the floor.